Bernardo-MG/docs-bootstrap-template/readme.md

 ### Prerequisites

-The project makes use of Bootstrap 3, but a modified version of it comes included, and JQuery.
+The project makes use of Bootstrap 3, but a modified version of it comes included, JQuery and Font Awesome.

 Otherwise, it is just plain HTML, so any browser can be used to check it.